The Future of Commerce

 Commerce 4.0 (2020 – 2030): Agent Orchestration of Autonomous Systems

 - Blockchain & Cryptocurrencies: In 2021, Bitcoin and other cryptocurrencies gained mainstream attention, signaling a shift toward decentralized financial systems and digital currencies.
-Brands and financial companies began experimenting with Web3 and ways blockchain technology can aid in transparency, payments, and security.
+Brands and financial companies began experimenting with Web3 and ways blockchain technology can aid in transparency, payments, and security, driving global commerce and instant transactions.

 Hyperpersonalization Infrastructure